 Customers want personalized interactions with your brand, and they want it on whichever channel is most convenient at the moment.
-In response, companies are investing in an automated omnichannel experience.
-By doing so, they can connect with potential and current customers and lead them to the next stage of the buying journey.
+In response, companies are investing in omnichannel marketing automation.
+By finding the right marketing automation tools, they can connect with potential and current customers and lead them to the next stage of the buying journey.

-As customer relationship managers, it’s time for a similar paradigm shift.
-Instead of thinking everything revolves around individual channels, we need to shift to a customer-centric model.
-Just like Copernicus, you’ll find the model becomes much simpler and more effective when the right subject is placed in the center.
+As customer relationship managers, you can no longer think that everything revolves around individual channels.
+Customers interact with brands on various channels now, and you’ll find that your business model becomes much simpler and more effective when the right subject (aka customer) is placed in the center.

-The game-changing tool that makes a fully customer-centric model possible is called a single customer view (SCV): a collection of individual customer profiles that act as a central data hub for all customer information.
-A true SCV database is scalable, flexible, and updated in real-time; the customer data is always current, regardless of what channel (or channels) the customer uses.
+The key to making a fully customer-centric model possible is a single customer view (SCV): a collection of individual customer profiles that act as a central data hub for all customer information.
+A true SCV database is scalable, flexible, and updated in real time; the customer data is always current, regardless of what channel (or channels) the customer uses.
 Beyond up-to-date communication, you can use the data to track customer behavior (purchase history, site activity, product interests) across every channel, using it to create highly detailed customer segments and campaigns.